mixxxdj/manual/source/chapters/controlling_mixxx.rst

 Customizing the keyboard mapping
 --------------------------------

 Mixxx allows you to customize the keyboard control.
-For more informations, go to:
+For more information, go to:

 * :ref:`advanced-keyboard`